 State of Florida v.
 Dennis Glover

 On February 17, 2022, the ACLU, on Mr. Glover’s behalf, filed a motion to ban the practice called “death qualification.”
-Under this practice, all persons so opposed to execution that they could never consider voting for a sentence of life are automatically excluded as jurors.
+Under this practice, all persons so opposed to execution that they could never consider voting for a sentence of death are automatically excluded as jurors.

 Studies show that this process whitewashes juries and biases them in favor of execution.
 For example, in in South Carolina, Louisiana, and California, this jury rigging has been shown, time and again, to disproportionately remove Black jurors.